Duration: 15 Nights & 16 Days

 Overnight Hotel – Gajner (B)

 We drive down to Jaisalmer en-route visit Osian The ancient town of the Thar Desert was a great trading centre between 8th to 12th centuries AD.
-Today it is a desert oasis with 16 Brahamanical and Jain temples.
+Today it is a desert oasis tour day, with 16 Brahamanical and Jain Temples.
 These are beautifully sculpted and designed, and most of them have stood the ravages of time.
 We continue drive to Jaisalmer - set deep in the heart of Thar desert, one of the last princely bastions of the region.
 Founded on the crossroads of lucrative trade routes, where the rich merchants hired craftsmen who worked with great diligence on the sandstone mansions they built, filing up facades with sculpture filigree, screen windows, delicate pavilions and balconies.
+Evening at leisure.

 Overnight Hotel - Jaisalmer (B)